Optimistic vs. Pessimistic Locking

 The diagram above illustrates the following situation:

-. - Right afterward, Bob changes the account balance from
+• Right afterward, Bob changes the account balance from 50 to 20 and commits.

-and commits. - Alice’s transaction is still running, and thinking that the account balance is still
+• Alice’s transaction is still running, and thinking that the account balance is still 50, she withdraws 40 thinking that the final balance will be 10.

 This transaction schedule is not Serializable because it’s neither equivalent to Alice’s reads and writes followed by Bob’s read and writes or Bob executing his transaction first followed by Alice executing her transaction right after.